El Capricho | Anchoas | Cantabrian Sea Anchovies in EVOO

 Product of Spain | Hand Packed | Non-BPA | Dingley S ±24 fillets | Non-GMO | Soy-Free | Gluten Free

 To retain its delicate texture, keep refrigerated, preferably between 5 °C to 12 °C (41 °F to 54 °F), and consume within three days of opening.

 Ingredients: Anchovies (Engraulis encrasicolus), Arbequina extra virgin olive oil (Castillo de Canena), and salt.

 Conservas El Capricho is a family business located in Santoña, a small traditional fishing village with a rich history known as the canned anchovy fillets' birthplace.
 Committed to providing a healthy and nutritious gourmet product of exquisite quality and distinction.
 Preserving the authentic taste of the sea!

-The Cantabrian Sea (Bay of Biscay, FAO 27 and FAO 37) is the primary element and inspiration for bringing the freshest fish to the consumer.
+The Cantabrian Sea (Bay of Biscay, FAO 27, and FAO 37) is the primary element and inspiration for bringing the freshest fish to the consumer.
 Conservas El Capricho purchases anchovies during the spring fishing season from small inshore Spanish boats using traditional fishing methods such as purse seine.
-The Bonito is line-caught during the summer season—both highly appreciated and respect to sustainable practices.
+The Bonito is line-caught during summer—both highly appreciated and sustainable practices.